GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 object should be reported to your analytics service.

 {% Aside 'caution' %}
-  Since users can open pages a background tab, it's possible that the largest contentful paint will not happen until the user focuses the tab, which can be much later than when they first loaded it.
+  Since users can open pages in a background tab, it's possible that the largest contentful paint will not happen until the user focuses the tab, which can be much later than when they first loaded it.
 {% endAside %}